 Diversity and unbiased

 If your employees are noticing that you’re only promoting a certain type of person or their salaries between counterparts are wildly different, they will leave the business.
 It’s important to hire a range of employees from all cultural and industry backgrounds.
 Within this, it’s even more important to ensure you stay unbiased.
-Put in steps such as a blanket approach to performance reviews and industry-standard salaries to ensure you’re putting in measures.
+Put in steps to ensure you’re putting in measures.

 If you build a grassroots employee culture that has a rich focus on referring candidates that the employees believe in, it builds a community feel within a company.
 This can have many benefits from finding great talent to onboarding and building a supportive culture.
 If you can do this, you’ll allow your loyal employees to shape the business and have an impact on the wider growth and culture of the company.